MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 Profile the app performance using a browser such as [developer tools for Microsoft Edge](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/).
 Check the scenarios that hit the ceiling of JS heap.
 More information: [Fixing memory problems using Microsoft Edge DevTools](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/memory-problems/)

-When using data from the sources such as Microsoft Dataverse, or SQL Server, you can use a **View** object to ensure joining, filtering, grouping, or sorting occurs at server-side instead of client-side.
+When using data from the sources such as Microsoft Dataverse, or SQL Server, you can use a **View** object to ensure joining, filtering, grouping, or sorting occurs at the server-side instead of the client-side.
 This approach reduces client overhead of scripting for such actions.

 If client-heavy operations like JOIN, or Group By happened at client with a data set having 2000 records or more, the objects in heap would be increasing resulting in hitting the ceiling.